 We use information held about you to:

-- ensure the content of our site is presented in the best way for you and your computer or other device you may use to access our site;
+1/ ensure the content of our site is presented in the best way for you and your computer or other device you may use to access our site;

 We will only send you marketing communications by electronic means (e-mail or text) if those communications relates to goods, services or opportunities which are similar to those that you have previously purchased, invested or expressed an interest in or if you have consented to us contacting you in this way.
 We will only permit third parties to send you marketing communications by electronic means if you have consented to this.

 You have the right to ask us not to use your information for marketing purposes or passing it on to third parties for them to use for marketing purposes.
-You can do this through the Account Settings page on our site by clicking on Notifications and ticking the relevant box.
+You can do this through the Account Settings page within your BrickVest account, by clicking on Notifications and ticking the relevant box.
 If you have any problem doing this, you can contact us at any time at email@example.com.

 We may aggregate information about you with information about other users of our site to create statistical data about users.
 This is statistical data that does not identify you and we may distribute any such aggregate information to third parties we work with.